DISC-NU/disc-website/README.md

-# Web Portfolio Project
+# Develop & Innovate for Social Change Landing Page

-A modern, component-based web portfolio built with Next.js, TypeScript, and Tailwind CSS.
+A modern, component-based landing page website for Develop and Innovate for Social Change. built with Next.js, TypeScript, and Tailwind CSS.

+## Who is DISC?

+Since 2017, DISC has been transforming how Northwestern students engage with technology and community impact.
+What started as a small student group has grown into a dynamic community of innovators, bringing together diverse perspectives and skills to tackle real-world challenges.

+## How can I join?

+Joining is easy!
+Just click on [this link](https://discord.com/invite/mqRQ7s9CyS) to join our Discord and be updated whenever we host events on campus!

 ## Project Overview